pingcap/docs/ticdc/ticdc-changefeed-config.md

 include-commit-ts = false

 [integrity]
 # Whether to enable the checksum validation for single-row data.
-The default value is "none", which means to diable the feature.
+The default value is "none", which means to disable the feature.
 Value options are "none" and "correctness".
 integrity-check-level = "none"
 # Specifies the log level of the Changefeed when the checksum validation for single-row data fails.
 The default value is "warn".
 Value options are "warn" and "error".
 corruption-handle-level = "warn"